 All construction is straightforward & rustic with corrugated sheet metal and wood elements.

-There is a tiny changing room with bench where you can leave your belongings next to hot pools.
-There are also an outside benches by the pool.
+There is a tiny changing room with a bench where you can leave your belongings next to hot pools.
+There are also outside benches by the pool.